Why is employee happiness important?

 - Provide clear objectives and vision.
-Lack of vision or unclear direction is discouraging to many, and causing employees to question where to invest their time and energy, and decrease productivity.
+Lack of vision or unclear direction is discouraging to many and causing employees to question where to invest their time and energy and decreases productivity.

 - Transparency.
 Trust is the cornerstone to happiness.
 When employees feel like they can trust their employer, they maintain greater loyalty, focus, and quality in their work.